hassanzohdy/visualizer-js-docs/README.md

 For full list of the available packages in the framework [click here](./packages-list.md).

 # Production
-To make the production version for any application we will need to have node installed on your machine or in your server only to make the production.

-After installing nodejs run the following command in root directory **Do it only once** `npm install`

 Now to generate the production files run the following command `php visualize produce app-name`

 For example
 `php visualize produce blog`

-Then change the environment in config.json file to `production`
+Then change the environment in config.json file to `production`.

+And now you're ready!